Best Rewards Credit Cards in 2026

 Flat-rate cards, like the Citi Double Cash Card, are simple to use and beneficial for those with varied spending habits.
 Tiered rewards cards, such as the American Express Gold Card, can offer higher rewards in specific categories, making them ideal for those who spend heavily in particular areas.

-Understanding Spending Caps: Many tiered cards have category spending limits that effectively cap your annual earnings:
+Understanding Spending Caps: Many tiered cards have category spending limits that cap your bonus earnings:

 Credit Score Requirements for Rewards Cards